shujuuu/kello-content-test/.swm/how-the-imprime-relatorio-section-formats-and-executes-report-printing.u5vkt0ie.sw.md

 ---

-It then includes a copy of the CONDENSA section and initializes the  `REG-WORK` area.&nbsp;
+It then includes a copy of the CONDENSA section and initializes the  `REGION-WORK` area.&nbsp;

 ```cobol
            COPY CONDENSA.